Millets for Diabetes:

 From the above-estimated report, it can be concluded that Diabetes is a Global Emergency.

-Dr. Iryna Vlasenko, PhD Pharmacy, Associate Professor (Vice -President International Diabetes Federation) said that Diabetes and COVID-19 are the two dangerous pandemics around the world.
+Dr Iryna Vlasenko, PhD Pharmacy, Associate Professor (Vice -President International Diabetes Federation) said that Diabetes and COVID-19 are the two dangerous pandemics around the world.

-Let us understand the basic of Diabetes.
+Let us understand the basics of Diabetes.
 There are 2 types of diabetes, namely Type -1 and Type -2.
 The people with Type -1 diabetes, the body of the patient does not produce any insulin and with Type-2, the body produces little insulin or is less sensitive to its effects.

-Millets and Blood Sugar:
+Millets and Blood Sugar: Millets for Diabetes

 Many of us might be heard from our forefathers that, they had no diabetes during their time.
 But now it is increasing at an alarming rate in India and abroad.
 Now you could rightly point out what is going wrong now.
-It is all about the diet we consume, the lifestyles we are following with no exercises.
-Our diet plays an important role in managing diabetes in our body.
+It is all about the diet we consume, the lifestyles we are following with no exercise.
+Our diet plays an important role in managing diabetes in our bodies.

 - Millets have a low glycemic index (GI) that means it raises the blood sugar slowly in the body instead of rising quickly as in case of rice.